sergpryimachuk/MilitarySymbologyKit/README.md

 It encapsulates [Joint Military Symbology Markup Language (JMSML)](https://github.com/Esri/joint-military-symbology-xml) in native Swift enums and structs.
 This enables type safety and easier transaction via Xcode String Catalog.

-Currently, the project in active development and changes may apply.

 ## Installation

 MilitarySymbologyKit can be installed with the Swift Package Manager: